In 2018, there were 2.7 million orphans in South Africa.

 Parental death, in lower and middle income countries, is associated with HIV positive status in females.

-A Childs Rights Approach
+A Child Rights Approach

-Khululeka’s approach to children who have experienced grief and bereavement is founded on a respect for the child’s right to access the support he or she needs to ensure their optimal development, for their fundamental human rights, and for their right to have their needs met on their terms.
+Khululeka’s approach to children who have experienced grief and bereavement is founded on a respect for their fundamental human rights, for the child’s right to access the support he or she needs to ensure their optimal development, and for their right to have their needs met on their terms.

 While both the United Nations Convention on the Rights of the Child (UNCRC) and the African Charter on the Rights and Welfare of the Child (the Charter) are silent on children’s rights in the face of grief and bereavement specifically, a number of articles in both these human rights documents provide support for the notion that children have the right to appropriate support when they have experienced trauma.
 For example, Article 39 of the UNCRC states that: